 - Best practices are only effective with a solid maintenance plan.
 Sustainable landscaping should be baked into the long-term maintenance plan as well.

-- Arbor care with a purpose wins the game.
-Strategic pruning can improve the tree’s health, reduce the risk of failure, control growth, and enhance fruiting, in addition to keeping up good appearances.
+- Arbor care with a purpose, wins the game.
+Strategic pruning can improve the tree’s health, reduce the risk of failure, control growth, enhance fruiting, and keep up good appearances.
 Proper timing is essential, making sure to avoid waiting until the point of overgrowth and understanding the unique tree’s unique needs.

 - Fertilizing with a purpose.
-Fertilizing is not just about the right chemicals, but one must be mindful of its application.
-Sustainable landscaping will use testing mechanisms to determine that fertilization is necessary then follow the best practices and regulations in place to ensure the environment is protected.
+Fertilizing is not just about the right chemicals; one must be mindful of its application.
+Sustainable landscaping will use testing mechanisms to determine that fertilization is necessary and then follow the best practices and regulations in place to ensure the environment is protected.

 - Mowing best practices for the Florida lawn.
-Mowing, done the right way, increases turf density, root health and reducing the appearance of weeds.
+Mowing, done the right way, increases turf density and root health as well as reduces the appearance of weeds.
 When the turf’s density is optimal, it will stymie stormwater runoff.
 Maintaining a healthy root system ensures that water and nutrients are absorbed and not wasted.
-The result is fewer turf weeds, which translate into fewer herbicides.
+The result is fewer turf weeds, which translates into fewer herbicides.

 Special Consideration for Florida’s Water In Florida, and most everywhere, special care must be given to the water table.
 The protection of water resources is enhanced through sustainable landscaping practices that couple technology with regulation to protect water resources where pesticides and nutrients enter groundwater and surface water.
 In fact, Florida’s state government is currently pushing for tighter regulations to protect Florida’s freshwater supply from chemicals that can easily run off into the water system and cause severe damage like Red Tide and Blue Algae.